Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 - Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Conceding 109.8 points per contest, the Heat are the second-ranked team in the league on defense.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.
+- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.
+- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.

 Kentavious Caldwell-Pope vs. the Heat